Olivia Hart

 Food & Après

 The dining scene is resort-focused but solid.
-Nininupuri Buffet is a family hit — noodle stations, sushi, grilled meats, Hokkaido-crafted beers.
+Nininupuri Buffet is a family hit with noodle stations, sushi, grilled meats, Hokkaido-crafted beers.
 Forest Mall delivers ramen, curry, donburi mid-run snacks.
 Ice Village Bar?
 A surreal après set in ice-domes (kids get ice slides; grown-ups sip sake in ice glasses).
 For drinks with panoramic views, Cloud Bar delivers alpine serenity.

 Why not try the enormous chairs to enjoy the Tomamu view

-No dance parties under neon lights — but for cozy vibes, snow-lit paths, and a relaxing après pace — it hits home.
+No dance parties under neon lights, but for cozy vibes, snow-lit paths, and a relaxing après pace.
+It hits home.

 Japow Travel Tips